 02 of 08

 Excessive Fixture Vibration

 Another cause of bulbs burning out is excessive fixture vibration.
-A good example of this is a ceiling fan in your home that also incorporates lighting on the unit.
+A good example of this is a ceiling fan with a light fixture.
 When a fan blade becomes unbalanced, the fan starts to shake.
 This vibration jiggles the filament in the bulb and will lead to shorter bulb life.
 The same problem is common with light bulbs in garage door openers.
 You can try a rough service bulb to correct this problem.
 These bulbs have heavy-duty filaments to better withstand vibration.

 03 of 08